 I decided that if I couldn’t lead a sales team any longer, I would teach others how to do it and be successful.
 A friend of mine introduced me to Rick Neuman at Digital Harvest Marketing and he and his team helped me launch my sales coaching website for Braustin Consulting.

 Anyone who’s ever attempted to write a blog at home with small children in the house might understand my immediate need to find an office where I could focus.
 Because he always seems to be in the middle of San Antonio’s vibrant start-up community, I reached out to my old friend, Omar Quimbaya, the Technology Evangelist for Def-Logix.
 He recommended a “collaborative co-working space where Entrepreneurs, Technologists, Developers, Makers & Creatives help each other build businesses & other cool things together”…Geekdom!

 I was excited to go back to the place I had wanted to work at all those years ago, but must admit I felt intimidated by my new environment.
 Located in downtown San Antonio, most Geekdom folks work on the top three floors of the Rand Building.
 In this space are brilliant minds using technology to transform entire industries.
 I grew up with computers and social media like every other Millennial, but had no clue about coding, developing websites, or really anything beyond the basics of using a laptop to listen to music and write emails.

-Our first month in business has far surpassed our initial expectations.
-As it turns out, the brilliant minds at Geekdom didn’t care that we weren’t the most computer savvy.
-Instead, we are still blown away by everyone’s willingness to help.
+Our first month in business has far surpassed our initial expectations!
+As it turns out, the brilliant minds at Geekdom didn’t care that we weren’t the most computer-savvy.
+Instead, we are blown away by everyone’s willingness to help.
 The free flow of ideas and information here is remarkable and unlike anything I have ever experienced in the corporate workforce.
-No matter their skillset or background, everyone that walks through these doors here has a burning desire to leave at the end of the day having bettered themselves and those around them.
+No matter the skillset or background, everyone that walks through the doors here has a burning desire to leave at the end of the day having bettered themselves and those around them.